 Information Security Incidents: The backdoor into your system

 That's why I do two things: First, I do something obvious that annoys your company and gives you something to do.
 For example, I send spam emails to your customers in the name of your colleague.
 That stands out and gives you and your IT department something to do.
-Now you can pull all your contingency plans out of the closet and work through the information security incident picture-perfect with your IT reps.
+Now you can pull all your contingency plans out of the closet and work through the information security incident step-by-step with your IT staff.
 Including sophisticated marketing measures that will polish the tarnished image to a new high gloss and perhaps make you look even better as a "survivor" than before.
 Professionals can do this.

 Needless to say, my back door is extremely hard to find if you don't know what you're looking for.
 And then I don't do anything.
 For weeks, for months.